bilashcse/video-editor/README.md

-# Online Video Editor
+# API based Online Video Editor

-Description : NodeJs, AngularJs & FFMPEG based web video editor. <br>
+Description : NodeJs, AngularJs & FFMPEG based web video editor.
+I have showing the backend logic for editing video.
+Actually when someone try to edit video using NodeJs, ffmpeg, he cant think how to start & how he can do it.
+So I have implemented this video editor with very simple logic with ffmpeg.
+All resource are together here & anybody can start from here.
+If someone analysis these codes, he can understand the basic for video editor<br>
 Editor : Md.
 Nazmul Hossain Bilash<br>

 # Feature Implemented :